nagidev/DialogueNodes/README.md

 Prefer other localization methods?
 Stay tuned as more localization options are planned for future releases.

 #####
-## Learn more
+## Known C# related issues
-Read [the wiki](https://github.com/nagidev/DialogueNodes/wiki) to learn how to get started with using the plugin and adding dialogues to your awesome games!
+- .NET: Failed to unload assemblies: This bug is a [Godot-related issue](https://github.com/godotengine/godot/issues/78513) and it's a very ugly one.
+It seems to trigger whenever you work on an addon-related script while having the plugin enabled.
+In that case, Godot will not be able to unload the assemblies (probably because they are in use by the editor).
+This will cause the editor to be unable to compile the project and you will need to restart the editor.
+Be aware that, if you have any scene that makes use of an addon-related file with serialized references... those references might get lost and the plugin might break (I highly suggest using version control to recover these references after stepping into this issue, a workaround is to hardcode any reference until this bug gets fixed).

-Note: The wiki is still being updated frequently.
-Some of the functionalities might not be documented.
-Please expect more updates soon, and feel free to [contact me](https://twitter.com/NagiDev) if you want to contribute to the documentation.
-(I could really use some help here lol!)
+- When closing Godot you might get: "Attempt to disconnect a nonexistent connection from RichTextLabel".
+Although this is harmless.. this is another [Godot-related bug](https://github.com/godotengine/godot/issues/76708) caused by the [tool] keyword within C# scripts.

 #####
-## Known issues
+## Known ORIGINAL Addon issues
 - DialogueNode in the workplace may have wrong colored slots on light themes
 - Using return character in the dialogue results in options not showing up in certain cases
 - Shifting focus to empty option from another empty option results in the option data moving around
 - DialogNodes in the graph have options overflowing outside the edges.
 This seems to be a bug introduced in Godot 4.2

-If you find any bugs or issues, [report them in the issues page](https://github.com/nagidev/DialogueNodes/issues).
+If you find any bugs or issues, [report them in the issues page](https://github.com/germanbv/DialogueNodesForCSharp/issues).
 Please ensure the same or a similar issues isn't already present before creating your own.